intellectivelab/unity-reusable-workflow/README.md

 - Snapshot:
  Trigger same action as merge to a dev branch.
 Uses snapshot dependencies.

  Creates "snapshot-<timestamp>" tag.

  Does not create release.

+ Applied only for dev branch.

 - QA Release:
   Numbered release with snapshot dependencies from dev branch.

-  Creates github release with '''qarelease-<releaseversion>-<RC><increment>-<timestamp>''' tag.
+  Creates github release with '''qarelease-<NextReleaseVersion>-<RC><increment>-<timestamp>''' tag.

   Applied only for dev branch

 - Release:
   Numbered release with use the latest versions of dependencies.

   Creates github release with '''wfrelease-<major.minor.increment>-<timestamp>''' tag.

+  Increments '''minor''' number by one.
+Set all dependencies for unity artifacts to latest released version.

+  Push pom changes to git.

 - Patch Release
   Numbered release with use the latest minor versions of dependencies.

   Creates github release with '''wfrelease-<major.minor.increment>-<timestamp>''' tag.

 ## initial tags